hashidave/terraform-packer-demo/README.md

 This repo demonstrates golden image workflows with remote access and shows off HCP Packer, HCP Vault, TFCB, and HCP Boundary
-HCP Boundary has a couple of environments: ssh and rds connections Emphasis is on how the products work together
+HCP Boundary has a couple of environments: ssh and rds connections Emphasis is on how the products work together.
+As of 2/9/23 the repo now relies on Terraform Dynamic Workspace Credentials so that's a cool feature, too

 There is a lot of stuff in here, different environments, etc.  The only environment that fully works today is AWS